status-im/nim-faststreams/README.md

 point at every `write` produces less optimal code, but if this is desired you can use the `stream.writeAndWait` API.

+If you have existing algorithms that output data to an `openArray`, you can use the `stream.getWritableBytes` API to continue using them without introducing any intermediate buffers.

 #### Delayed Writes

 Many protocols and formats employ fixed-size and variable-size length prefixes